-More and more companies are concerned about what they offering their employees, and strive to keep them for a long time, with factors like work-life balance, cost of accommodation or commute time, it can be hard to keep your workers satisfied.
+More and more companies are concerned about what they’re offering their employees and strive to keep them for a long time.
+But with factors like work-life balance, cost of accommodation or commute time, it can be hard to keep your workers satisfied.

-The ZEC is often said to have the best climate in the world and having spring temperatures throughout the cooler months and a summer that attracts millions of tourists a year!
-Within the ZEC there are 141 protected natural areas, 4 biosphere reserves, 25 golf courses, and around 160 miles (255km) of beaches!
+The ZEC is often said to have the best climate in the world having spring temperatures throughout the cooler months and a summer that attracts millions of tourists a year!
+Within the ZEC there are 141 protected natural areas, 4 biosphere reserves, 25 golf courses, and around 160 miles (255 kms) of beaches!

-It is not just the geographical factors that aid in high job satisfaction but also the people too, everyone who visits, inhabits or works in the ZEC can shortly adapt to the tranquil days, the exciting fiestas and the positivity that brings people back to the islands year after year.
+It is not just the geographical factors that aid in higher job satisfaction but also the people.
+Anyone who visits, inhabits or works in the ZEC can shortly adapt to the tranquil days, the exciting fiestas and the positivity that brings people back to the islands year after year.

 The ZEC is renown for their gastronomy and the locality, freshness and quality of their ingredients and produce.
-Due to the relatively low living costs in the Canary Islands even the finest dining is completely affordable, Canarian cuisine has influences from all over the world, making the ZEC a food lover’s paradise!
+Due to the relatively low living costs in the Canary Islands, even the finest dining is completely affordable.
+Plus, Canarian cuisine was influenced by the world’s best (thank you, nomads and expats!), making the ZEC a food lover’s paradise!

 On top of everything else, the islands get an average of around 300+ sunny days a year, so it is not difficult to see why the Canary Islands have been attracting, nurturing and growing businesses for over 2 decades.